kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 - If running on any monitor over 60 Hertz (hz), underclock it to 60hz exactly.
 If not done, your game will hang after combat and restrict you from moving.
 This is due to this game being made to suit a maximum of 60hz and to not be played exceeding 60 FPS.
 - Unbind your quicksave key!
 You can do this by setting the Quicksave key (default F4) to the Quickload Key (default F5) then setting the Quickload key back to F5.
 - Learn how to swap abilities easily.
 Shift +# swaps the ability. (e.g shift+1 swaps from Critical Strike to Flurry etc. Shift+4 swaps force powers)
-- Watch someone's PB video while going through the notes!
+- Watch someone's PB video (if there is one) while going through the notes!
 This is very important to fundamentally understand the run and how it flows, and learn possible tricks to make your run much faster and smoother.
 - Manual save a lot!
 The game tends to be very wonky, it can be prone to crashing in the worst moments, especially if you're on a good run!
 You'll figure out key points to save while you practice the run.
 - Once you understand the fundamentals from these notes, make your own copy of the notes and modify them to your own use.
 These notes are made detailed for a new player, and once you become more experienced you will need less of these notes.
 - Remember to have fun!